 Your Canadian Must Eats

 Don’t let your day of patriotic activities distract you from enjoying some of Canada’s most traditional foods.
 If you’re starting the day off in town, head to Stonesedge for their breakfast poutine.
-The combination of potatoes, bacon, sausage, poached eggs, cheese curd and Hollandaise has got you covered with all the important food groups for a day of celebration!
+The combination of potatoes, bacon, sausage, poached eggs, cheese curd, and Hollandaise has got you covered with all the important food groups for a day of celebration!
 Maybe crack a red can of Candian brewed Apres Lager at breakfast too, it’s a day of celebrating after all, no judgments here.

 From there, peruse your way through town stopping for a coffee and snag a Nanaimo bar treat or at Rocky Mountain Chocolate Factory for some maple sweets.
 If “Après” hour is more your jam, the Firerock Lounge has a killer Maple Manhattan made with Canadian Rye Whisky and infused Maple syrup, and also serves a mean Caesar.
 If you’re continuing to eat your way about town, don’t forget Tapley’s Canadian Deep Dish Pan Pizza – it’s chock-full of Canadian goodness.

 Keeping the Tradition Alive

-Traditions are the behaviors or rituals that are passed down over time to celebrate origins of the past.
-This year we celebrate 150 years of patriotism and what could be more traditionally patriotic than a parade and fireworks on our nation’s birthday?
+Traditions are the behaviors or rituals that are passed down over time to celebrate the origins of the past.
+This year we celebrate 152 years of patriotism and what could be more traditionally patriotic than a parade and fireworks on our nation’s birthday?
 We have a lot to celebrate in our little town, so we up the ante when it comes to Canada Day in Whistler.
 Free concerts, street parties, farmers markets and the local heritage and history at the Squamish Lil’wat Cultural Center are all ways we choose to share the celebration of our origins with those around us.

-Wherever it is you are from, you are now armed with the knowledge of planning your best Canada Day in Whistler.
-With a two-four in hand, a couple beauties by your side while you’re out and about in Whistler this July 1st, you are bound to find a party that brings alive the Canadian patriot within you.
+Wherever you are from, you are now armed with the knowledge of planning your best Canada Day in Whistler.
+With a two-four in hand and a couple beauties by your side this July 1st, you are bound to find a party that brings the Canadian patriot out of you.